prawin777/website_searcher/README.md

 Constraints:
 Search is case insensitive.
-Should be concurrent.
-Takes upto 20 HTTP requests at any given time.
+Takes upto 20 concurrent HTTP requests at any given time.